Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ### BackgroundService

-When used as a hosted BackgroundService, in addition to the registration of the IIntegrationEventHandler implementation shown above, the below code registering the worker, also needs to be run.
+When used as a hosted BackgroundService, in addition to the registration of the IIntegrationEventHandler implementation shown above, the below code, registering the worker, is also needed.

 ```csharp
 services